 For example, general and broad keywords typically have high search volume, so it’s easy to assume, the more people searching, the better it is to target — but that’s not always the case.
 Research shows that general and broad terms with high search volume only account for about 30% of all keywords that users enter into search engines.
 The other 70% of keywords are actually very specific key phrases using multiple words called “long-tail keywords.”

-When you’re using the Keyword Planner to research strong keywords to target in your AdWords campaigns, look for those longer, more specific keywords that are within your budget.
+When you’re using the Keyword Planner to research strong keywords to target in your AdWords campaigns, look for longer, more specific keywords that are within your budget.

-For example, a broad term like “auto repair” has an average of 246,000 monthly searches, and a keyword with a narrower target like “auto repair Chicago” has an average of 390 monthly searches.
+For example, a broad term like “auto repair” has an average of 246,000 monthly searches, and a keyword with a narrow target like “auto repair Chicago” has an average of 390 monthly searches.
 Although the search volume is significantly lower, targeting the long-tail keyword will save you from paying for potential clicks coming from irrelevant searches from people looking for auto repair services outside of Chicago.

 Step 4: Use Targeting and Filters to Narrow Your Results